university-of-southern-maine-physics/QuadCellDetector/paper/paper.md

-It should be noted that theoretical papers on this matter (see for instance [@QPD-Sensitivity] and [@Zucker]) do not attempt to account for the loss of signal due to the gap in the photodetector.
-This package allows the user to accurately model the detector response by including the actual specifications a given circular photodiode, and it correctly deals with the lost signal in the gap.
+It should be noted that theoretical papers on this matter (see for instance [@QPD-Sensitivity] and [@Zucker]) do not attempt to account for the loss of signal due to the gap in the photodetector, and even the paper by [@QPD-Sensitivity] does not give a closed form solution to the signal itself.
+After roughly 30 minutes of cpu time on a iMacPro, Mathematica cannot compute a closed form symbolic solution.
+Our python package allows the user to accurately numerically model the detector response by including the actual specifications a given circular photodiode, and it correctly deals with the lost signal in the gap.
 # Acknowledgements